 You can be assured that we understand infection control and how to achieve an intensive clean more than many other organisations.

-Simon Berenyi is head of infection control operations, and with fifteen years experience in clinical healthcare services helps us stand apart from other providers as industry leaders.
+the owner is head of infection control operations, and with fifteen years of experience in clinical healthcare services helps us stand apart from other providers as industry leaders.

-Proofing is where we put in place effective barriers preventing rodents from accessing property or sensitive areas.
-We have experience in sealing cavity walls, cellars, attics, store rooms, kitchens and the list goes on.
-If you have rodents and don't want them getting in - then we have the expertise to help.
+Proofing is where we put in place effective barriers preventing rodents from accessing the property or sensitive areas.
+We have experience in sealing cavity walls, cellars, attics, storerooms, kitchens and the list goes on.
+If you have rodents and don’t want them getting in – then we have the expertise to help.

 CCTV Drain Camera Surveys

-CCTV Drain Camera Surveys in Bristol, are an vital to understanding what rodents are inside cavity walls, ceiling sor even beneath your floors!
+CCTV Drain Camera Surveys in Bristol, are vital to understanding what rodents are inside cavity walls, ceilings or even beneath your floors!

 In most cases where rodent activity is heard but not seen, drain problems could be the cause.
 Drain repairs can be difficult and expensive to fix, but we can guide you through this process and provide an in-house drain repair service.